TusharDahibhate/HW1-DevOps/README.md

 You can configure the stript to create the instance that you desire.

 Following are the configuration options that can be set:
 1. ImageId - This specifies what base image that you want for your instance.
-Example - Ubuntu, RedHat, etc
+Example - Ubuntu, RedHat, etc.
-2. MinCount - The minimum number of instances that you would like to spawn
+2. MinCount - The minimum number of instances that you would like to spawn.
-3. MaxCount - The maximum number of instances that you would like to spawn
+3. MaxCount - The maximum number of instances that you would like to spawn.
 4. InstanceType - It specifies the hardware configuration of the instance.
-Free Tier only provides t2.micro
+Free Tier only provides t2.micro.(More information here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html)
 5. KeyName - The SSH key that will be used to SSH into the instance that you will create.
 6. SecurityGroups - The security groups will control the access to the instance that you will create.\

-Region can be specified here but in this script, region will be taken from the config file.
+Region can be specified here but in this script, region will be taken from the config file.(More information here: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)

 ### Executing the script:
 1. To execute the script use the following command